-Costa Cruises / Costa Crociere operates 12 cruise ships worldwide with orders for two new ships by 2021.
-They cater to an Italian cruise market and employ 18,000 shipboard employees from around the world.
+Costa Cruises / Costa Crociere operates 12 cruise ships worldwide with another ship due out at the end of 2021.
+They cater to an Italian cruise market and employ 19,000 shipboard employees from around the world.

 Facts about Costa Cruises